Alenkpo1/ARTICKETS/README.md

-# ARTICKETSS 🎫
+# ARTICKETS

-Welcome to **ARTICKETSS**, my very first web project from 2 years ago!
+Welcome to **ARTICKETS**, my very first web project from 2 years ago!
 This repository is kept here for nostalgia and as a testament to my coding journey.

 It is a web application for booking and managing event tickets, built with Python and Flask.

-## 🚀 Tech Stack
+##  Tech Stack

 - **Backend:** Python + [Flask](https://flask.palletsprojects.com/)
 - **Database:** PostgreSQL + [SQLAlchemy](https://www.sqlalchemy.org/) (ORM)
 - **Frontend:** HTML, CSS, [Jinja2](https://jinja.palletsprojects.com/) Templates

-## 📸 Screenshots

-*(Feel free to add screenshots of your application here!)*
-> **Tip:** You can drag and drop images directly into GitHub to display them here.

-## 🛠️ Setup & Installation
+##  Setup & Installation

 If you want to run this project locally, follow these steps: